lRainZz/reactcarpool/README.md

 ## Useful Info ##
 >
 > * Install new dependencies via "npm intall --save [package name]", thus not global and with dependency-reference in the package.json
-> * When isntalling via npm fails on EPERM: error on renaming / moving, disable Antivirus / Windows Defender
+> * When isntalling via npm fails on EPERM: error on renaming / moving, disable Antivirus / Windows Defender or try npm cache lean, as well as deleting all "package-lock.js"
 >